-How did you grow yourself into a confident woman you are today?
+THE PAVLOVIC TODAY: How did you grow into the confident woman you are today?
 Do you maybe remember when was the first moment when you really felt confident that as a woman, you can be equal to other men in your professional environment?
 Was it a process for you, or you were just born like that?

 Robin Wright: (Laughter) “No, I wish.
 You know, again, it’s time.
 It took me a long time to grow up.
 To grow into my woman and yet, I grew up very fast as a child.
 You know, street smart, had a very particular wisdom as some kids do when they go through a lot when they are young.
 You know, divorce, moving and I was in a different school every two years.
 I lived in a different city, different state, every two years.
 And being around a lot of people all the time and adapting quickly, but also being very guarded— because you are moving so fast through people— you do not want to engage because it then hurts when you leave.